buildinspace/peru/README.md

 ## Recursion

-If you import a module that has a peru file of its own, peru will automatically include that module's imports along with it.
-This is similar to how git submodules behave with `git clone --recursive`.
+If you import a module that has a peru file of its own, peru
+<strike>will automatically</strike> can include that module's imports
+along with it.
+This is similar to how git submodules behave with `git clone --recursive`. (**Note:** This is changing in the next release.
+Recursive imports will be off by default, and you'll need to add `recursive: true` to your module to enable them.)

 It's also possible to directly import modules that are defined in the `peru.yaml` file of another module.
 If your project defines a module